Article · Apr 24, 2026

 });

-fields is an array of objects to render; append and remove mutate the list.
+fields is the array to render; append and remove mutate the list.
 The schema uses z.array(...) to validate the items.
+For deep array + object combinations (a list of addresses, each with street and city), useFieldArray composes with dot notation: name={addresses.${index}.street}.

-For a single form the migration takes an hour.
-For an admin dashboard with six forms, plan a week if you do them in phased migrations with verification gates, or two weeks if you let other priorities interleave.
-Both are time well spent.
+For a single form this migration takes about an hour.
+An admin dashboard with six forms is a week if you run them in phased migrations with verification gates, two weeks if other priorities interleave.
+The mode option is documented in the React Hook Form useForm reference.